 The pair of superstars have battled it out year in, year out for the Ballon d'Or ever since Ronaldo decided to leave Manchester United for La Liga.
-After Ronaldo's most recent win for 2017, they are tied on five apiece.
+After Ronaldo's 2017 win, they are tied on five apiece.

 It is similarly tight between the two clubs over the course of history when it comes to this award for the best player in the world.

-Barca are just in front, on 11 to Madrid's 10.
+They are now level on 11 awards each after Luka Modric scooped the 2018 gong.
 Johan Cruyff — who, with three wins, is closest to Ronaldo and Messi, along with Michel Platini — won it twice in a Blaugrana shirt, and Rivaldo, Ronaldinho, Hristo Stoichkov and Luis Suarez (the elder) also received it.